mariusvicol/mariusvicol/README.md

 <h1 align="center">Greetings, I am Marius! 👋</h1>
-<h3 align="center">Welcome to my distinguished GitHub profile.
-As a diligent student at the Faculty of Mathematics and Computer Science, Babeș-Bolyai University in Cluj Napoca, Romania, I am earnestly pursuing knowledge and expertise in the realm of Computer Science.</h3>
+<h3 align="center">Welcome to my distinguished GitHub profile.</h3>
+<h4 align= center">As a diligent student at the Faculty of Mathematics and Computer Science, Babeș-Bolyai University in Cluj Napoca, Romania, I am earnestly pursuing knowledge and expertise in the realm of Computer Science.</h4>

 - 🎓 Pursuing studies at: [Babeș-Bolyai University](https://www.ubbcluj.ro/)